These Are The Differences Between Solana and Ethereum

 Winner.
 In comparison to the tens of dollars sometimes needed for Ethereum gas fees, Solana transactions can be completed for a fraction of $1.
 A typical Solana transaction can be completed for $0.00025 which is significantly cheaper than Ethereum.

-When comparing the popularity of the blockchains, two useful metrics to analyze are the number of decentralized applications deployed and total value locked (TVL).
-If the deployment of dApps and TVL by end-users is low, it can infer that a blockchain is not favored by the cryptocurrency community.
+When comparing the popularity of blockchains, two useful metrics to analyze are the number of decentralized applications deployed and total value locked (TVL).
+If end-users deploy dApps and TVL low, it can infer that a blockchain is not favored by the cryptocurrency community.

 Secondly, when comparing the popularity of Ethereum and Solana, it is important to remember the five-year head start that Ethereum has enjoyed.
 Up until January 2021, Ethereum accounted for over 95% of the total value locked (TVL) within dApps.
 It was only from 2021 onwards that market share has been lost.